-The Alport Family Meetings (AFM) provide a unique opportunity for members of our renal community to meet and mingle with other families affected by Alport syndrome and simultaneously learn from the experts.
+The Alport Family Meetings (now know as Alport Connect Together events or ACTS) provide a unique opportunity for members of our renal community to meet and mingle with other families affected by Alport syndrome and simultaneously learn from the experts.
 Shannon and her husband attended our Los Angeles event (AFMLA) along with their son, Arturo, who participated in the Teen/Young Adult program headed by Kevin and Ryan.
 Shannon, Arturo and Kevin share their AFMLA experiences and encourage others to join the upcoming meetings!

 Most everything I previously knew about Alport syndrome came from Dr. Google.
 It’s how I found out about the Alport syndrome Foundation and subsequently about the Family Meetings.
 The closest meeting (Los Angeles, California) was three hours south of us and I knew my son, husband and I had to go.
 I really feel it was one of the best decisions we made in becoming the best advocates for our care.
 I learned much more than Dr. Google could ever tell me.
 Instead, I had real life experts in front of me answering the questions I may or may not have asked before, and this time I was receiving real and honest answers.

 My 16-year-old son Arturo met kids like him in the Teen/YA program…kids that understand the challenges and the emotions that come with a fear of not knowing what may come.
 He met other individuals who have faced those same challenges and have shown Alport syndrome who is in charge!
 I met mothers and fathers who share my worry for our children.